Random matching in balanced bipartite graphs: The (un)fairness of draw mechanisms used in sports: Introduction

 \section{Introduction}

-The knockout competition is one of the basic tournament designs \citep{SziklaiBiroCsato2022}.
-If the brackets are not predetermined, then two sets of teams should often be paired randomly against each other.
-Other constraints can be formulated by the organiser to avoid repeated matchups and ensure geographic diversity.
-Perhaps the most famous example is the UEFA Champions League Round of 16 draw, where the eight group winners and the eight runners-up qualifying from the group stage are matched against each other.
-However, the assignment is not allowed to contain any pair of teams coming from the same group or national association.
+The knockout competition is one of the basic tournament formats n sports \citep{DevriesereCsatoGoossens2025, ScarfYusofBilbao2009, SziklaiBiroCsato2022}.
+In these tournaments, two sets of teams should often be paired randomly against each other.
+Other constraints can be formulated by the organiser to inrease attractiveness and ensure diversity.
+Perhaps the most famous example is the UEFA Champions League Round of 16 draw between the 2003/04 and 2023/24 seasons, where the eight group winners and the eight group runners-up have been matched against each other such that the assignment has not been allowed to contain any pair of teams coming from the same group or national association \citep{KlossnerBecker2013, BoczonWilson2023}.

 This leads to a well-known mathematical problem: finding a perfect matching in a balanced bipartite graph \citep{HopcroftKarp1973, TanimotoItaiRodeh1978}.
-In order to guarantee the fairness of the draw, any team needs to play against any other team with the same probability as if a perfect matching would be chosen randomly.
+In order to guarantee the fairness of the draw, any team needs to play against any of its possible opponent with the same probability as if a perfect matching would be chosen randomly.
 Otherwise, a team will get stronger opponents in expected terms and might feel cheated.

-In theory, the required property can be easily achieved by either choosing uniformly from the set of all valid assignments (if the number of nodes is relatively small), or using a uniform rejection sampler (that gives a random perfect matching of the associated complete bipartite graph, which is repeated until the matching satisfies all constraints).
-However, these fair algorithms have at least two weaknesses: (1) the drama or entertainment value of the draw would be lost; and (2) all stakeholders should ``trust'' the computer to sample correctly, while their interests are often opposed.
-Even though the first issue can be solved via a Metropolis or swap algorithm \citep{KlossnerBecker2013, RobertsRosenthal2023}, transparency remains a challenging requirement.
-Indeed, it would be impossible to detect fraud and prevent conspiracy theories if a computer generates a perfect matching that is said random but certainly favours some teams at the expense of others.
+In theory, the required property can be easily achieved by either choosing uniformly from the set of all valid assignments (if the number of nodes is relatively small), or using a uniform rejection sampler (that produces a random perfect matching of the associated complete bipartite graph, which is repeated until the matching satisfies all constraints).
+However, these fair algorithms suffer from two weaknesses: (1) the drama or entertainment value of the draw would be lost; and (2) all stakeholders should ``trust'' the computer to sample correctly.
+Even though the first issue can be solved via a Metropolis or swap algorithm \citep{KlossnerBecker2013, RobertsRosenthal2024}, transparency remains a challenging requirement.
+It would be impossible to detect fraud and prevent conspiracy theories if the computer generates a perfect matching that is said random but certainly favours some teams at the expense of others.